daniellevautier/responsiveSassBoilerplate/README.md

-# Responsive Template
+# Responsive SASS Boilerplate

-This mobile first boilerplate is run and compiled using middleman https://middlemanapp.com.
+This mobile first boilerplate can be run and compiled with middleman https://middlemanapp.com.
+Alternatively the */source* folder contains the static HTML.

 ## It includes...

-1. A basic grid framework based on the following widths:
+1. A basic grid framework based on the following width classes:
-* .wrapper-100
+  + wrapper-100
-* .wrapper-33
+  + wrapper-33
-* .wrapper-50
+  + wrapper-50
-* .wrapper-25
+  + wrapper-25
-* .wrapper-75
+  + wrapper-75
-* .wrapper-66
+  + wrapper-66

-**Note:** .wrapper-container should be used as an immediate parent for all wrapper options except wrapper-100 e.g.
+**Note:** wrapper-container should be used as an immediate parent for all wrapper options except wrapper-100 e.g.

 ```
 <div class="wrapper-container">